mediafinger/rabbitmq_presentation/PITCHME.md

 * if the broker runs into issues, it will `basic.nack` messages

 +++
-### High availability (HA) queues

-* a cluster is mandatory to use HA queues
-* messages will be handled on all nodes of the cluster that handle the HA queue
-* if a node goes down, the message does still exist on the other nodes
-* this can replace slow persistence to disk in many cases
-* once a message is consumed from any node in the cluster, all copies will be removed
-* clusters can be connected in different ways, this is a topic of its own

-+++
 ### Persisted, slowest but most secure

 * set `delivery-mode=2` to persist every message before queueing it